aragon/gov-app-template/README.md

 ## Steps for testing

-1. In your wallet, set the RPC URL for Sepolia network to https://virtual.sepolia.rpc.tenderly.co/f8099806-f215-4c8a-bd88-aa34015f6b34 .
+1. In your wallet, set the RPC URL for Sepolia network to Tenderly fork.
 This makes sure that we use the forked Sepolia network, where we can e.g. move forward time to test accepting proposals and other scenarios easily without needing to wait x days.

 ### Gaining voting power